LGBTQ Adoption: Can Same-Sex Couples Adopt?

 Resources for Same-Sex Couples Adopting

-If you are a member of the LGBT community and are considering adoption, or if you have additional questions about your adoption options, contact one of our experienced adoption specialists at 1-800-ADOPTION.
+If you are a member of the LGBTQ community and are considering adoption, or if you have additional questions about your adoption options, contact one of our experienced adoption specialists at 1-800-ADOPTION.
 The following resources can also offer additional information and support for gay couples considering adoption:

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.